ChordPro/chordpro/docs/content/ChordPro-Configuration-Format-Strings.md

 ## Chord display strings

+_Note: This is not applicable to chords in Nasville, Roman and Solfege notations._

-[Chord display strings]({{< relref "Directives-define#chord-display-strings" >}}) support a limited set of substitutions.
+[Chord display strings]({{< relref "Directives-define#chord-display-strings" >}}) support a limited set of metadata for substitutions.

  * `root`: The root of the chord.